-Dry cough (definition) is a type of cough that does not produce sputum or phlegm.
-It can be triggered by infections and cold (the most common causes of dry cough), allergic reactions, traumas, lung cancer, airway obstruction, and other abnormalities.
-In most cases of chronic dry cough, inflammation is an important feature.
+A dry cough (definition) is a type of a cough that does not produce sputum or phlegm.
+It can be triggered by infections and cold (the most common causes of a dry cough), allergic reactions, traumas, lung cancer, airway obstruction, and other abnormalities.
+In most cases of the chronic dry cough, an inflammation is an important feature.

 In cases of difficulty breathing, fever, chest pain, heart palpitations, night sweats, or swollen legs or ankles, the situation can be life-threatening and you need to seek immediate medical help.
-In cases of persistent dry cough, see your health care provider.
+In cases of a persistent dry cough, see your healthcare provider.

 Dry cough can be present in people with various respiratory conditions, such as asthma, bronchitis, COPD, cystic fibrosis and many others.
 In most people, the problem gets worse at night due to additional CO2 losses.

-Irritation of urge-to-cough nerve receptors occurs due to low CO2 levels in nerve cells in airways (the same reason as in cases of irritable nerve states in the brain leading to panic attacks, anxiety, and many other problems).
-Why do people with respiratory conditions often have dry cough?
-The cause is in low CO2 levels in their airways.
+There is an irritation of the urge-to-cough nerve receptors which occurs due to low CO2 levels in nerve cells in the airways.
+It is the same situation as in cases of inflamed nerves in the brain leading to panic attacks, anxiety, and many other problems.
+Why do people with respiratory conditions often have a dry cough?
+The cause is low CO2 levels in their airways.